Firing angle of SCR

 Solved problem on firing angle of scr

-Thus, we have controlled the voltage in our load to 49.54V only that too efficiently.
-While this can be done using resistors as well but that would lead to enormous power loss across the resistor.
-Whereas in case of SCR, the voltage drop is very small across it (0.7~1V).
+Thus, we have efficiently controlled the voltage for the load to 49.54V.
+While this can be done using resistors as well that would lead to enormous power loss across the resistor.
+Whereas in the case of SCR, the voltage drop is very small across it (0.7~1V).
 This is the advantage of using an SCR.

 Leave a Comment